ackels-lab/Odour_distance_paper/readme.md

 To investigate this, we combined:

 - A **custom wind tunnel** to generate reproducible, distance-dependent odour plumes,
-- An **olfactory virtual reality (oVR)** system for automated behavioural training,
+- An **olfactory virtual reality** system for automated behavioural training,
 - And **two-photon calcium imaging** of mitral and tufted cells (MTCs) in the olfactory bulb (OB).

 Our key findings:

-- 🐭 **Mice discriminate odour sources at different distances** using sub-sniff (faster than ~12 Hz) temporal features in odour plumes.
+- 🐭 **Mice discriminate odour sources at different distances** using sub-sniff temporal features in odour plumes.
-- 📈 Behavioural performance was best explained by features such as **onset slope**, **peak height**, and **intermittency**, not just mean odour concentration.
+- 📈 Behavioural performance was best explained by features such as **number of peaks** and **peak height**, not just mean odour concentration.
-- 🧠 A small subset of MTCs showed **distance-sensitive responses** that tracked high-frequency odour fluctuations.
+- 🧠 A small subset of MTCs responded differentially to plumes presented from different distances, and thus showed **distance-sensitive responses**.
 - 🤖 Population activity encoded source distance, and correlated more strongly with fast temporal features than with average intensity.

-Together, these results reveal that mice can use **rapid odour fluctuations** to infer spatial properties of odour sources.
+Together, these results reveal that mice can use **rapid odour fluctuations** to discriminate the distance of odour sources.

 ---